Blockly: User interface

-The default graphical user interface (GUI) of the Blockly editor consists of a toolbox, which holds available blocks, and where a user can select blocks, and a workspace, where a user can drag and drop and rearrange blocks.
-The workspace also includes, by default, zoom icons, and a trashcan to delete blocks.
+The default graphical user interface (GUI) of the Blockly editor consists of a toolbox, which holds available blocks users can select from, and a workspace, where users can drag and drop blocks to place and rearrange them.
+The workspace also includes zoom icons and a trash can to delete blocks.
 The editor can be modified easily to customize and limit the available editing features and blocks.

 Customization

 Blockly includes a set of visual blocks for common operations, and can be customized by adding more blocks.
 New blocks require a block definition and a generator.
 The definition describes the block's appearance (user interface) and the generator describes the block's translation to executable code.
 Definitions and generators can be written in JavaScript, or using a visual set of blocks, the Block Factory, which allows new blocks to be described using extant visual blocks; the intent is to make creating new blocks easier.